 Organization: University of Victoria Libraries

-Description: Having previously digitized the Colonial Despatches from 1846, to 1860, the project will continue by digitizing Vancouver Island and BC despatches for 1861, linking them page for page to transcriptions of each despatch.
+Description: The project will continue by digitizing Vancouver Island and BC despatches for 1863, linking them page for page to transcriptions of each despatch.

 Organization: Vancouver Public Library

-Description: The project will digitize and make available online the library’s unique collection of glass plate negatives depicting the early history of British Columbia from the 1890s to the 1920s.
+Description: The project will digitize and make available images capturing important events in Vancouver and British Columbia from the 1950s to the early 1960s.

 For more information please contact: